Intelligent transportation system

-An intelligent transportation system (ITS) is an advanced application which aims to provide innovative services relating to different modes of transport and traffic management and enable users to be better informed and make safer, more coordinated, and 'smarter' use of transport networks.
+An intelligent transportation system (ITS) is an advanced application that aims to provide services relating to different modes of transport and traffic management and enable users to be better informed and make safer, more coordinated, and 'smarter' use of transport networks.

 Some of these technologies include calling for emergency services when an accident occurs, using cameras to enforce traffic laws or signs that mark speed limit changes depending on conditions.

 Although ITS may refer to all modes of transport, the directive of the European Union 2010/40/EU, made on July 7, 2010, defined ITS as systems in which information and communication technologies are applied in the field of road transport, including infrastructure, vehicles and users, and in traffic management and mobility management, as well as for interfaces with other modes of transport.
-ITS may be used to improve the efficiency and safety of transport in a number of situations, i.e. road transport, traffic management, mobility, etc. ITS technology is being adopted across the world to increase capacity of busy roads and reduce journey times.
+ITS may be used to improve the efficiency and safety of transport in many situations, i.e. road transport, traffic management, mobility, etc. ITS technology is being adopted across the world to increase the capacity of busy roads, reduce journey times and enable the collection of information on unsuspecting road users.

 Background

 Governmental activity in the area of ITS is further motivated by an increasing focus on homeland security.
 Many of the proposed ITS systems also involve surveillance of the roadways, which is a priority of homeland security.
 Funding of many systems comes either directly through homeland security organisations or with their approval.
-Further, ITS can play a role in the rapid mass evacuation of people in urban centers after large casualty events such as a result of a natural disaster or threat.
+Further, ITS can play a role in the rapid mass evacuation of people in urban centres after large casualty events such as a result of a natural disaster or threat.
 Much of the infrastructure and planning involved with ITS parallels the need for homeland security systems.

 In the developing world, the migration from rural to urbanized habitats has progressed differently.
 Many areas of the developing world have urbanised without significant motorisation and the formation of suburbs.
 A small portion of the population can afford automobiles, but the automobiles greatly increase congestion in these multimodal transportation systems.
 They also produce considerable air pollution, pose a significant safety risk, and exacerbate feelings of inequities in the society.
 High population density could be supported by a multimodal system of walking, bicycle transportation, motorcycles, buses, and trains.

 Other parts of the developing world, such as China, India and Brazil remain largely rural but are rapidly urbanising and industrialising.
 In these areas a motorised infrastructure is being developed alongside motorisation of the population.
 Great disparity of wealth means that only a fraction of the population can motorise, and therefore the highly dense multimodal transportation system for the poor is cross-cut by the highly motorised transportation system for the rich.